mobify/ui-kit/README.md

 ## Contributing to the Kit

-The UI Kit is built on the following tenents:
+The UI Kit is built on the following tenets:

 - **Fast and Reliable:** The UI Kit should be fast.
-The files should not become so large and unwieldly that Sketch crashes or does not sync with our tools.
+The files should not become so large and unwieldy that Sketch crashes or does not sync with our tools.
 This is why we split the kit into multiple files, allowing them to be smaller and stabler.
 - **Flexible and Future-facing:** The UI Kit should be easy to use for a variety of project types.
 That's why we include preset steps, making it easier to customize the  components for your project, and why all symbols are as resizable as is currently possible.
 - **Organized:** We've put a lot of effort into carefully categorizing and organizing the Sketch symbols for easy reference and use.
 What's the point of using a UI Kit to speed up design when you spend half your time searching for the right symbol?

-When using and contributing to the UI Kits, please keep these tenets in mind.
+When using and contributing to the UI Kit, please keep these tenets in mind.

 ### Making Changes and Pull Requests

 Before you start editing files, take a moment to look around and assess the current situation.

-1. **Check if there's pending pull requests for the file.** Since Sketch files cannot _truly_ be merged, we need to be vigiliant not to overwrite someone else's work.
+1. **Check if there's pending pull requests for the file.** Since Sketch files cannot _truly_ be merged, we need to be vigilant not to overwrite someone else's work.
     1. If there is, please help review the pull request so it can be merged.
     2. If not, you can begin work.
-2. **Work from the correct branch.** All changes to the UI Kits should be made on the correct branch.
+2. **Work from the correct branch.** All changes to the UI Kit should be made on the correct branch.
 Again, we can't have a bunch of separate branches because they won't merge properly, so we try to maintain a single branch per scenario to prevent this.
 Use `develop` to stage changes to the master branch.
 Any experimental work or work that is not yet ready to be released should be done in `sandbox`.
 3. **Double check your work.** Do your changes follow the tenets of the UI Kit?
 This will be reviewed by your fellow designs when you create your pull request, so it doesn't hurt to save yourself and others some time by doing one last check beforehand.
     - Are the symbols appropriately named and filed?
     - Are all layers appropriately named and organized?